 - English as a New Language – Early Adolescence Through Young Adulthood

 Your teaching license is valid for five years, and you must maintain your proficiency in 10 key elements in order to renew your license for another five years.
-You can demonstrate proficiency in these key areas in a variety of ways, such as attending professional ESL conferences or earning a master’s degree, and proof of such will only be required if you are randomly audited.
+You can demonstrate proficiency in these key areas in a variety of ways, such as attending professional ESL conferences or earning a master’s degree in ESL, and proof of such will only be required if you are randomly audited.
 The 10 key elements are:

 - Ethical practice and professional development